 The funds can be a partnership or corporation that must invest at least 90 percent of its holdings into one or more qualified properties in the zones.
 The funds are easy to set up under IRS rules, and are limited to just three investments: partnership interests in businesses that operate in a zone, stock ownership of businesses that do most of their operations in a zone, and property ownership in a zone.

 A fund could invest in a new apartment development or property upgrade or fund a startup or a local initiative like a new school or transit system.

 Some projects are strictly forbidden.
-These include golf courses (sorry, Trump), massage parlors (sorry, Robert Kraft), tanning salons, and casinos, among many other properties.
+These include golf courses, massage parlors, tanning salons, and casinos, among many other properties.
 The fund also is required to invest in businesses that earn at least 50 percent of their gross income within the zone.

 How Do the Tax Advantages Work?

 To achieve maximum tax savings, investors must keep their invested capital gains in a fund for at least 10 years.

 Investors have 180 days to transfer their capital gains (an unlimited amount) from an unrelated investment account to an Opportunity Fund to qualify for the special tax treatment.
 But if they cash out of a fund within five or seven years, they get only a 10 percent and 15 percent tax savings, respectively.

 It's crucial that investors stay with the program for the long haul.